markovmodel/adaptivemd/README.md

 # go to adativemd and install it
 cd adaptivemd/
-python setup.py develop
+python setup.py install
+#OR
+#pip install .

-# see if it works
+# see if we pass the import test
 python -c "import adaptivemd" || echo 'FAILED'

-# run the mongodb server if not running already
-mongod --dbpath={path_to_your_db_folder}

 # run a simple test
 cd adaptivemd/tests/
+#FIXME
 python test_simple.py
 ```

-`ujson`, `pyyaml`, `pymongo`, `numpy`, `pyemma`, `openmm`, and `mdtraj` should
+`pyemma` and `openmm` should
-all be installed on the compute resource as well as the local machine.
+be installed on the compute resource as well as the local machine.
 It is
 possible to exclude, say, `openmm` from the local install if simulations will
 only be run on the resource.
-Using a different install mechanism than `conda`
-is also possible, but this is the recommended setup.

 That's it.
 Have fun running adaptive simulations.